Murali (Tamil actor): Career

 In the early 2000s, Murali lost his appeal at the box office and several of his films, where he collaborated with new directors, subsequently became delayed or shelved.
 This included project such as Pandian's Kalvettu, Olichandran's Oli, Ramanan's Entrum Sugamae, Abhimanyu's Thala, Paattu Chatham Ketkuthamma and Lovers.

 In 2006, he starred in the film, Pasa Kiligal alongside Prabhu, written by M. Karunanidhi.
-In 2010, he acted as cameo role named Baana Kaathadi, in which his son Atharvaa made his film debut as an actor.
-Murali was last seen in his 100th movie Kavasam, after which he died at the age of 46 due to cardiac arrest.
+Murali was last seen in a cameo role in Baana Kaathadi (2010), in which his son Atharvaa made his film debut as an actor.
+His 100th film was the unreleased Kavasam, after which he died at the age of 46 due to cardiac arrest.

 Death

 Murali died in the early hours of 8 September 2010 from a sudden massive heart attack in Chennai.
+His death was a big shock to the Tamil film industry and all his fans alike, even to this day.
 He was 46.